Judge Judy: Production

 After one of these three processes, if the producers were interested, their employees would then call both parties and ask them questions relating to their lawsuit, making sure they were suitable for Judge Judy.
 If the parties agreed to be on the show and signed an arbitration contract, agreeing that arbitration in Sheindlin's court was final and couldn't be pursued elsewhere (unless Sheindlin dismissed the lawsuit without prejudice), their case would air on Judge Judy.

 The award limit on Judge Judy, as on most "syndi-court" shows (and most small claims courts in the U.S.), was $5,000.
 The award for each judgment was paid by the producers of the show from a fund reserved for the purpose.
-Sheindlin ruled by either A.) issuing a verdict of a specific dollar amount (not always in the full amount of what is requested and rarely if ever more than what was requested even if she believed complainants were deserving of more) or B.) by dismissing the lawsuit altogether.
+Sheindlin ruled by either A.) issuing a verdict of a specific dollar amount (not always in the full amount of what is requested and rarely more than what was requested even if she believed complainants were deserving of more) or B.) by dismissing the lawsuit altogether.
 When ruled on in these manners, cases couldn't be refiled or retried elsewhere.
-However, if Sheindlin specifically dismissed the lawsuit "without prejudice", that lawsuit could be refiled and retried in another forum.
-In some instances, Sheindlin deliberately dismissed cases without prejudice to allow complainants to bring their case in an actual court of law, making the defendants financially accountable as opposed to the show.
-In such cases, Sheindlin had expressed particular aversion to the defendants in question.
+However, if Sheindlin dismissed the lawsuit "without prejudice", that lawsuit could be refiled and retried in another forum.
+In some instances, Sheindlin dismissed cases without prejudice to allow complainants to bring their case in an actual court of law, rendering the defendants financially accountable as opposed to the show.
+In such cases, Sheindlin expressed particular aversion to the defendants in question.
 Further, Sheindlin dismissed cases without prejudice when she suspected both the plaintiff(s) and defendant(s) of conspiring together to gain monetary rewards from the program.